medden/sortableviews/readme.txt

 ===========

 To do:
-- no pager support
+- pager support
-- only node views
+- only node views? still have to test this.
 - one view per page
 - no detailed options yet
 - no permission settings yet